In-place Data Masking

 One of the ways to protect sensitive data inside databases is data masking.
-In this article we are going to learn more about in-place data masking and steps to mask you data in place using DataSunrise Database Security Suite.
+In this article we are going to learn more about in-place data masking and steps to mask your data in place using DataSunrise Database Security.

 Static Masking and In-place Masking

-In-place masking bears a resemblance to static masking as masked data is masked forever and this process cannot be reversed.
+In-place Masking bears a resemblance to static masking as masked data is masked persistently, and this process cannot be reversed.

 The difference between in-place masking and static masking is that in static masking we have 2 databases: